Top 5 Duties of a Police Officer!October 7th, 2022

 - To apply due care and consideration to the circumstances of each case and not to unfairly treat members of the public.
-Compassion is not something that police officers jettison to one side.
-It can and should play a serious role.
+Compassion is not something that police officers should jettison to one side.
+It can and does play a much-needed role.

-By applying these principles into practice, police officers meet one of their core and most serious duties.
+By applying these principles into practice, police officers meet one of their core, fundamental officer duties.

 #5 Handling Pressure and Hazards